samyomar/lagom-basket-service/README.md

 ## Lagom Basket Service

-This is an implementation for a simple HTTP service (with Java) using Lagom framework https://www.lagomframework.com:
+This is an implementation for a simple HTTP service (with Java) using Lagom framework https://www.lagomframework.com

-This service return the full user basket as a response to a
+To interact with this service you can
 ```
-`GET` request to `/api/basket/{uuid}`
+1- `GET` request to `/api/basket/{uuid}` to get the full user basket info
 ```

 and return DONE when adding a new item to the user basket using a
 ```
-`PUT` request to `/api/basket/{uuid}`
+2- `PUT` request to `/api/basket/{uuid}` to add or replace an item in the user basket
 ```

 ### How to use: